H.G. Wells (1866-1946)

 Herbert George Wells was born at Atlas House, 162 High Street, Bromley town centre on 21 September, 1866, the last of four children.
 The site of his birth is now obscured by a Primark store.

 He went to a small private school in Bromley and received a genteel education dependent on the high ideals and meagre finances of his lower middle class parents.
 This was very far-seeing of them, given that less than a quarter of British children had an elementary education in the mid nineteenth century.
 His father, Joseph, was a gardener and part-time professional cricketer and his mother Sarah, was a domestic servant.
+Both owned a shop which proved an unsuccessful enterprise, adding to their poverty.

 A broken leg at the age of eight ensured he had plenty of time for reading and this, along with later excursions into the surrounding Kent country side (where he invented and played solitary war games) meant he could nurture his imagination.
 Bromley, Beckenham and Penge were within the Kent borders in those days and much of Penge was rural.
 He paddled in streams and rivers like the Ravensbourne and regretted the relentlessly slow build of the Victorian villas and houses since the transfer of the Crystal Palace in 1854 to the grounds of Penge Place: ‘The roads came – horribly; the houses followed.
 They seemed to rise in the night.’
 Much of his work depicts the fearful colonisation of home ground by alien forces.